ibm-cloud-docs/vpc/cancel-reservation.md

 {: #delete-inactive-expired-reservation-api-vpc}
 {: api}

-You can delete a {{site.data.keyword.vpc_short}} reservation in your region by using the application programming interface (API).
+You can delete an {{site.data.keyword.vpc_short}} reservation in your region by using the application programming interface (API).
 To delete a reservation by using the API, use [Delete a reservation](/apidocs/vpc/latest#delete-reservation).

 Specify a `DELETE /reservation` request delete a reservation.
 See the following example.